Administration¶

 hyperbytedb serve

-Restore overwrites the configured data_dir, wal_dir, and meta_dir.
+Restore overwrites the configured wal_dir, meta_dir, and chDB session data directory.

 Cluster Operations¶